mvreeuwijk/SEBdemo/README.md

    python app.py

 Defaults

 - The app defaults to a 48-hour simulation length.
 Use the input field to change it.

 Notes

 - This is a simplified educational model for demonstration in lectures.

+License

+- This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See `docs/LICENSE.md` for details.